Jan2309jr/Brain-Tumor-MRI-Image-Classification/README.md

 ## 📈 Results

--The InceptionV3 model achieved an accuracy of 87.4% on the test set.
+- The InceptionV3 model achieved an accuracy of 87.4% on the test set.
--The model performs best on glioma and no tumor cases, with slight misclassification between pituitary and meningioma classes.
+- The model performs best on glioma and no tumor cases, with slight misclassification between pituitary and meningioma classes.
--Data preprocessing steps included:
+- Data preprocessing steps included:
---Resizing images
+-- Resizing images
---Normalization
+-- Normalization
---Data augmentation (rotation, zoom, flip, etc.)
+-- Data augmentation (rotation, zoom, flip, etc.)

 ---

 ## 👨‍⚕️ Why This Matters
--Supports medical professionals in diagnosing brain tumors.
+- Supports medical professionals in diagnosing brain tumors.
--Reduces chances of misdiagnosis through AI assistance.
+- Reduces chances of misdiagnosis through AI assistance.
--Can be a useful second opinion tool in clinical practice.
+- Can be a useful second opinion tool in clinical practice.

 ---